Champions of the Future: Academy Program

 The Academy Program follows the general CIK-FIA points system, with a maximum of: 25 for QH and 50 for finals; dead heats are settled via count-back in finals.

 Circuits

 In the 2023 Euro Series, Třinec became the first Czech circuit to feature in CIK-FIA competition since the 1990s.

 COTF exclusively operates on kart circuits with homologation from the CIK-FIA.
-As of the 2025 Shifters, 17 circuits have appeared on the international COTF calendar:
+As of 2025, 18 circuits have appeared on the international COTF calendar: